NickGrunert/master-thesis/modules/05_SAM.typ

     Also, the RGB data serves in actually recognizing some edges between segments of equal derivative.
     This can be visually confirmed on the bottom right of the example house.
-    Since the derivatives are equal, almost all experiments solely run on data derived from the nDSM are unable to recognize the edge.
+    Given the equivalence of the derivatives, it is apparent that the vast majority of experiments exclusively utilising data derived from the nDSM are incapable of identifying the edge.
-    However, inclusion of the RGB data can solve this problem, as the colour swapped image and RGB image itself recognize this edge.
+    However, the incorporation of the RGB data has been demonstrated to resolve this issue, as the colour-swapped image and the RGB image itself are able to recognise this edge.

     Additionaly, it has become more apparent that the truth comparison should have a higher bias against segmentations which do not find generated segments for any ground truth segment.
     It has been proven that the mapping of score to ground score works.